nci/scores/docs/paper.md

 `METplus` [@Brown:2021] provides related functionality. `METplus` includes a database and visualisation system with python wrappers to utilise the `MET` package.
 Verification scores in `MET` are implemented in C++ rather than Python.  `METplus` does not contain some of the novel functions contained within `scores`.

-`Verif` [@nipen2023verif] is an command line tool for forecast verification and is utilised very differently to `scores`.
+`Verif` [@nipen2023verif] is a command line tool for forecast verification and is utilised very differently to `scores`.
 It also does not contain some of the novel metrics in `scores`.

 # Acknowledgements